codingben/maple-fighters/README.md

 Please **★ Star** this repository if you like it and find it useful.
 Made with ❤ for Open Source Community!

 ## Gameplay
+> 💡 Feel free to play [here](https://ukben.dev/maple-fighters).
+Please note that this is a demo.

 | Lobby                                                                                                         | The Dark Forest                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | <img src="docs/lobby.jpg"> | <img src="docs/the-dark-forest.jpg"> |